aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/upgrade/disable-asea.md

 ### Deploy the upgrade ASEA Installer Stack

-TODO update branch name

-- Checkout the branch `lza-migration` and navigate to the directory which contains the CloudFormation installer template:
+- Navigate to the directory which contains the CloudFormation installer template:

     ```bash
     cd aws-secure-environment-accelerator
-    git checkout lza-migration
-    cd reference-artifacts/Custom-Scripts/Pre-migration/cloudformation
+    cd reference-artifacts/Custom-Scripts/lza-upgrade/cloudformation
     ```

   You will need to update the existing CloudFormation Installer stack: